cuongle1206/OSDCap/README.md

 ## Installation

 Follow the instruction from [TRACE](https://github.com/Arthur151/ROMP/tree/master/simple_romp/trace2) to install and extract the initial kinematics estimations from input videos.
 We recommend create a separate Conda environment to do this.
-Otherwise, the pre-extracted kinematics from TRACE can be downloaded from ...
+Otherwise, the pre-extracted kinematics from TRACE can be downloaded from [here].

 Build and install from source with Python binding from [RBDL](https://github.com/rbdl/rbdl).
-If you don't have root-privilege (such as when working on remote server), please refer to [this instruction](RBDL_install.md).
+If you don't have root-privilege (such as when working on remote server), please refer to this [instruction](RBDL_install.md).

 To install OSDCap's dependencies